Cobridge

 Cobridge is an area of Stoke-on-Trent, in the City of Stoke-on-Trent district, in the county of Staffordshire, England.
 Cobridge was marked on the 1775 Yates map as 'Cow Bridge' and was recorded in Ward records (1843) as Cobridge Gate.

-Cobridge has a community centre and a C of E church called Christ Church on Emery Street which is Grade II listed.
+Cobridge has a community centre, on Bursley Road.

 Cobridge once had a railway station on the Potteries Loop Line.

-There was once an old school house in Cobridge, at the bottom of Sneyd Street and demolished in 1897.
-A Victorian school once stood adjacent to Christ Church on the corner of Emery and Mawdesley Streets.
-The old Granville school was replaced by the new Forest Park school.
-St. Peter's Catholic school still exists in the area.

 Cobridge was the location of the Athletic Ground, now the site of a sheltered housing and nursing home complex.
 Circa 1870, it had a population of 3,378 as recorded in the Imperial Gazetteer of England and Wales.

 The Headquarters of the Air Training Corps 388 (City of Stoke-on-Trent) Squadron are at the RFCA Centre, Martin Leake House, Waterloo Road.

+Churches

+Christ Church

+Christ Church, a Grade II listed building, was built in 1840.
+It was originally a chapel of ease to St John's Church in Burslem, until 1844 when a parish consisting of Cobridge, Sneyd Green and Abbey Hulton was created out of St John's parish.
+It was enlarged in 1845, and the chancel was extended in 1900.
+It is built of yellow brick; there is a nave of five bays, each with a lencet window, and a west tower.
+The west entrance has a moulded arch.

+It was extensively renovated in 2001.